 So, what is pre production?

-Pre-Production is an early stage of any project, including commercials, music videos, short films, and feature films.
+Pre-Production is an early stage of any project, including but not limited to creating storyboard commercials, music videos, short films, and feature films.
 This crucial step defines how efficient, organized and, ultimately, how successful the production stage will be.

 Let's define Pre-Production and then we'll get into more detail on the timelines and the necessary steps involved.